zenorocha/liferay-learn/docs/commerce/2.x/en/promoting-products/automating-store-emails-by-using-notification-templates.md

 ## Additional Notifications

-**Note 1**: \* Liferay Commerce offers two snippets to insert programmatically the order creator's name and the order ID.
+Liferay Commerce offers two snippets to programmatically insert the order creator's name and the order ID.

 * \[%ORDER_CREATOR%\] inserts the user who created the order
 * \[%ORDER_ID%\] inserts the Order ID

-**Note 2**: An extension point lets you implement other notifications: for a shipped order, a restocked product, a carrier exception, or any other event.
+An extension point lets you implement other notifications: for a shipped order, a restocked product, a carrier exception, or any other event.